-- Most people on insulin therapy using the method of multiple daily injections should self-monitor blood glucose (SMBG) both before and after meals, at bedtime, before planned physical activity, when low blood glucose is suspected, and before activities where hypoglycaemia is particularly dangerous (e.g. driving).
-[B] - As part of a broad educational programme, the SMBG can help people on insulin therapy with less frequent injections [B] and people with diabetes who do not undergo insulin therapy make independent therapeutic decisions.
-[E] - When recommending the SBMG, it is important to remember about continuous education of people with diabetes, as well as periodic assessment of the correctness of the self-monitoring technique, results and influence on therapeutic decisions. - Continuous glucose monitoring (CGM) in combination with intensive insulin therapy is a helpful tool to reduce HbAlc levels in adults ( $\geq$ 25 years of age) with type 1 diabetes.
-[A] - Although the evidence for lowering $HbA{1c}$ levels in children and young adults is weaker, CGM can also be helpful in these groups of patients.
-Therapeutic success depends on the regularity of measurements.
-[B] - · CGM can be a helpful tool for people with hypoglycaemia who are unaware of it and those with multiple episodes of hypoglycaemia.
-[C]
+Key recommendations • Most people on insulin therapy using the method of multiple daily injections should self-monitor blood glucose (SMBG) both before and after meals, at bedtime, before planned physical activity, when low blood glucose is suspected, and before activities where hypoglycaemia is particularly dangerous (e.g. driving). [ B ] ore • As part of a broad educational programme, the SMBG can help people on insulin therapy with less frequent injections [ B ] and people with diabetes who do not undergo insulin therapy make independent therapeutic decisions. [ E ] When recommending the SBMG, it is important to remember about continuous education of people with diabetes, as we periodic assessment of the correctness of the self-monitoring technique, results and influence on therapeutic decisions.
+Continuous glucose monitoring (CGM) in combination with intensive insulin therapy is a helpful tool to reduce HbA ic leve in adults (≥ 25 years of age) with type I diabetes.
+[A] ls trtCGM can be a helpful tool for people with hypoglycaemia who are unaware of it and those with multiple episodes of hypoglycaemia.
+[B]

 Ongoing monitoring and retrospective assessment of blood glucose are an integral part of the proper treatment of diabetes.
-Proper self-monitoring of blood glucose requires the systematic education of people with diabetes in this area, with particular emphasis on checking the skills in using a glucose meter and interpreting self-monitoring results, i.e. using them for the daily modification of diet, exercise and medication doses.
-Another crucial element of monitoring the treatment of diabetes is a regular measurement of the HbAlc level.
+Proper self-monitoring of blood glucose requires the systematic education of people with diabetes in this area, with particular emphasis on checking the skills in using a glucose meter and CGM system, and interpreting self-monitoring results, i.e. using them for the daily modification of diet, exercise and medication doses.
+Another crucial element of monitoring the treatment of diabetes is regular determination of glycated hemoglobin (HbAlc), and in people using CGM systems, analysis of glycemic control reports.